 Any image that should be loaded by U-Boot must have an unique image head.
-For example, data must be added at the head of the loaded image to tell U-Boot about the image (in other words, it's a kernel or ramfs) and how to load the image (in other words, load/execute address).
+For example, data must be added at the head of the loaded image to tell U-Boot about the image (i.e., it's a kernel, or ramfs) and how to load the image (i.e., load/execute address).
 Before loading any image into RAM by U-Boot, you need a tool to add this information and generate a new image which can be recognized by U-Boot.
 The tool is delivered together with U-Boot.
-After you set up U-Boot using the steps outlined above, find the tool (mkimage) under tools/.
+After you set up U-Boot using the steps outlined above, you can find the tool (mkimage) under tools/.
 The process of using mkimage to generate an image (for example, kernel image and ramfs image), which is to be loaded by U-Boot, is outlined in the subsequent sections of this document.

-3.5 Building a kernel image
+3.6 Building a kernel image

-Kernel image is automatically built when building the Android root file system.
+Kernel image is built while building the Android root file system.